2. The History of the villa, AD 60 - 1700

 Phase 3 – Further development of the villa at the west range:

-In the third century, it seems that Cunetio and the surrounding countryside prospered, and these are reflected in some major changes to the winged corridor villa at Littlecote.
+In the third century, it seems that Cunetio (the Roman town 8 km west towards Marlborough) and the surrounding countryside prospered, and these are reflected in some major changes to the winged corridor villa at Littlecote.

-A larger kitchen (room 28) was constructed to the rear of the west wing building.
+A larger kitchen (room 28) was constructed to the rear of the west range building.

 c.
 AD 220: